-Implementing the Child Safe Standards
+About the Child Safe Scheme

 The Child Safe Standards identify what works to make organisations safer for children.
 They emphasise the importance of adopting multiple strategies to address child safety.